GIPdA/ArduinoQbs/README.md

 Happy coding :)

+## Side notes
+Don't forget to set/change the compiler according to the board you selected.
+You might get some weird error/warning messages otherwise...

+Still in beta version, everything could change without notice...
+I plan to integrate this project into QBS & QtCreator when possible (waiting for Windows support, mainly...).

 --
 ##### TODO list:
 - Test under Windows and Linux,
 - Add all AVR boards,
-- Qt Creator plugin for project wizard,
+- Qt Creator template for project wizard (in progress),
-- Qt Creator plugin for missing features (board selector, serial console)
+- Qt Creator plugin for missing features (board selector, serial console) (in progress)